For Developers

 cd

-command followed by the path to the directory of your project (This directory should contain an invisible .git folder).cd "C:\Users\User\3S\Sir3SToolkit-Documentation"
+command followed by the path to the directory of your project (This directory should contain an invisible .git folder).cd "C:\Users\User\3S\sir3stoolkti"

 Add files to the staging area: Use the